-4.6 Stress testing
+4.5 Stress testing

 Capital Stress testing is undertaken at Alcentra to monitor and quantify risk exposures and capital requirements to ascertain whether or not there are sufficient capital resources on a forward-looking basis.
 The process involves developing stressed scenarios that identify an appropriate range of adverse circumstances of varying nature, severity and duration relevant to Alcentra's risk profile and business activities.
-Scenarios are derived from current, emerging, and plausible future risks and strategy, and reviewed, discussed and agreed by Alcentra's risk management and Board.
+Scenarios are derived from current, emerging, and plausible future risks and strategy, and reviewed, discussed and agreed by Alcentra's risk management and Board as part of the ICAAP process (see section 4.7 below).

-4.7 Escalation of risks and issues
+4.6 Escalation of risks and issues